ericvc/AI-Blackjack/ai/README.md

     over 21 or because the dealer’s hand exceeded a value of 16 and was still lower than the value of the player’s hand (a win).

+The plan is for the AI to work by predicting the most likely outcome of a given hand, and decides whether to hit or stay on the basis of this predicted outcome.
 The type of outcome for each round *y* can be considered a categorical variable and encoded as follows:

 <center>